 -John Fire Lame Deer

 In my earlier blog posts, I wrote about capitalism being a system that is ecologically unsustainable and dependent on socially harmful wealth inequality.
 A common response to this by pro-capitalists is that capitalism may not be perfect, but it's the best system we can have.
 They then point to communism as being a dismal failure.
-I would agree that communism is a failure, because it has the same ideological underpinning as capitalism, which is that the earth and life on it ought to be transformed from a into a set of commodities.
-Capitalism and communism both agree that the accumulation of material possessions is most important.
-The fact that they disagree on how to go about maximizing material possessions is only a secondary characteristic of the systems.
+I would agree that communism (as the better known state bureaucratic communism model) is a failure, because it has the same ideological underpinning as capitalism, which is that the Earth and life on it ought to be transformed into a set of commodities.
+Capitalism and communism both agree that the accumulation of material possessions is of utmost importance for happiness.
+The fact that they disagree on how to go about maximizing material possessions is only a secondary characteristic of the two systems.

 Beyond capitalism and communism, dozens of other economic systems have been proposed, yet they all tend to focus on a standard of living measured by the accumulation of material possessions.
 Factors such as social cohesion, quality of relations, quality of life, and mental and physical health are secondary considerations if considered at all.

 I would like to propose an economic system founded on the principle of the maximization of leisure time.
 To clarify, I mean leisure time in the strict sense of 'time' rather than how one spends that time or what one does during that time.
 I call this economic system the Lentils Economy.

 In the Lentils Economy, maximizing leisure time and creating time for building social relationships requires the minimization of work time; work time being defined as time spent on producing or accumulating material possessions.
 For this to occur, work time must only be spent on producing the essential commodities, as given in the list below: